Delivery & Shipping App Development Services

 Menu

 The most informative, important, and complicated part.
-The manager uploads the restaurant menu then checks it and updates if needed.
+The manager uploads the restaurant menu then checks it and updates it if needed.

 While scrolling the menu, the client adds dishes to the list, marks the favorite ones, etc.